 Hummingbirds feed 5-8 times an hour

-I live in zone 6b (southern New Jersey) and we have the Ruby Throat-ed Hummingbirds.
+I live in zone 6b (southern New Jersey) and we have the Ruby throat-ed hummingbirds.
 I set my feeders out April 1st each year and have seen hummers at the feeder as early as April 8th.
-To check the arrival date of Ruby-throated hummingbirds where you live, visit t for a map of 2014 migration.
+To check the arrival date of Ruby-throated hummingbirds where you live, visit t for a map of yearly migration.

 - Once or twice each week, bring the feeders to the kitchen sink